 All kinds of copywriting are action-driven.
 That means you’re writing text that encourages users toward a goal, whether that’s to buy your product, sign up for a newsletter, or start a trial.

 But to direct users toward an action in your website copywriting, you need to set that goal.
 This will depend on the page and your business model.
 For eCommerce, you’ll likely be focused on driving sales.
 For B2B, you’re probably going to focus on email sign ups or trials.
 For apps, you’re looking for downloads.

 3. Keep it clear

 Reading an entire web page and still having no idea what a company does is frustrating.
 Don’t let your visitors—worse, your potential customers—feel that way.

 Instead, keep your website copywriting clear and to the point.
 As a rule of thumb, try to only use short sentences.
-Landing pages should focus on the value of the offer and let the user know what happens when they convert.
+Landing pages should focus on the value of the offer and let the user know what happens when they become your customer.
 Product pages should include descriptions of your products, the benefits and the features.
-And your homepage should explain exactly what your company does—and how it benefits users.
+And your homepage should explain exactly what your company sells—and how it benefits users.

-Later is a great example.
-Their homepage copy leaves no room for misinterpretation—the company offers a platform that helps anyone with Instagram marketing.
+Drizly is a great example.
+Their homepage copy leaves no room for misinterpretation-- The company is an eCommerce website that offers quick alcohol delivery to customers.

 When you’re writing copy, being engaging is great, and so is being clever for the right audience.
 But it’s important that whatever else you do, you’re always being clear.